 How does Cal Wellness define “core operating support”?

 We define core operating support as funding that supports an organization as a whole rather than a specific project or program.
 Organizations that receive core operating support can make decisions about how to spend the grant money in ways that best support their missions.

 What is an LOI?

 LOI stands for letter of interest.
 Completing the online LOI via the webform is the first step in applying for funding from Cal Wellness.
-As of November 2018, we are using an interim LOI for urgent requests.
-The new system will launch in early 2019.

 Do you fund only nonprofit organizations in the field of health?